Descartes acquires Foxtrot, a provider of machine learning-based mobile route execution solutions - TheTrucker.com

 “Foxtrot enhances our recent investment in GreenMile, as both companies have extensive experience in the retail food and beverage distribution vertical,” Edward J Ryan, Descartes’ CEO, said.
 “We also see an immediate opportunity to leverage Foxtrot’s capabilities across our wider route planning and execution solution suite.
 We’re thrilled to welcome the Foxtrot employees, customers and partners into the Descartes family.”

-Foxtrot is headquartered in San Francisco, California.
+Foxtrot is headquartered in San Francisco.
 Descartes acquired Foxtrot for approximately $US 4.0 million, satisfied from cash on hand.

 The Trucker News Staff produces engaging content for not only TheTrucker.com, but also The Trucker Newspaper, which has been serving the trucking industry for more than 30 years.
 With a focus on drivers, the Trucker News Staff aims to provide relevant, objective content pertaining to the trucking segment of the transportation industry.
 The Trucker News Staff is based in Little Rock, Arkansas.